 Your degree will qualify you for a wide-range of roles in almost every sector of the employment market.
 Many of our graduates work for public services, research institutes, international organisations, government bodies, NGOs, education, communications, policy development, political institutes and academia, amongst others.

-Graduated in International Relations
+Graduated in Global Political Economy (MA International Relations)

 A Leiden University degree